scrabbletank/farhome-rules/rulesdoc.md

 The radius of the bright light increases by 1 for every level cast above 5th.

-___
 #### Resurrect
 *5th level*
+___
 - **Casting Time:** 10 AP
 - **Range:** touch
 - **Duration:** instant

 Attempt to bring back a creature that has died in the past week.
 A majority of the creature must be present, with this spell restoring missing body parts.
 Make a spellcasting roll against 2 bad dice, adding a terrible die for every time this creature has died in the past year.
-On success the crreature is brought back to life with 1 wound, adding a wound for every critical you rolled.
+On success the creature is brought back to life with 1 wound, adding a wound for every critical you rolled.

 Add an enhanced die to the roll for every level cast above 5th.

-___
 #### Spirit Warriors
 *5th level*
+___
 - **Casting Time:** 10 AP
 - **Range:** 3
 - **Duration:** 10 minutes